 Lasagna from Nonna

-Maria, my wife, loves cooking and this authentic Italian lasagna recipe is one of her recipes that I love eating.
+Maria, my Italian wife, loves cooking.
+This authentic Italian lasagna recipe is one of her recipes that I love eating.

-They say the way to a man's heart is through his stomach, this dish proves it to be true.
+I've just spent hours at the table with Maria, her mamma, and the rest of the family enjoying this dish and a little more wine than I should have.
+They say the way to a man's heart is through his stomach, this dish proves that to be true.

 Which is the best authentic Italian cook book?

-lived in Italy for ten years and with Maria being Italian and a great cook many of my family
+lived in Italy for over ten years, and with Maria being Italian and a great cook, many of my family

 and friends in the USA, Australia and the UK ask me for advice as to which Italian cookbooks give you a real "taste" of Italy.